lexerdev/splunkstorm/readme.md

 This little Chef Cookbook provides recipes and definitions to install Splunk Forwarders and setup monitors for Splunk Storm.

+As you know, Splunk Storm uses a proprietary credentials file to setup access to the Splunk Storm servers/account.
+You probably won't want to have this file floating around in your cookbook unencrypted, so we're going to stuff the contents of the credentials file into a Secure Databag.

+To do that, you'll need to:

+1. Create the data bag using knife (or whatever process you usually take)

+        knife data bag create licenses storm --secret-file ~/.chef/encrypted_data_bag_secret
+2. Open `irb` and run the following script (make sure you update the variables to suit your setup)

+        require 'base64'
+        require 'chef'

+        data_bag     = "licenses"
+        data_bag_key = "storm"
+        license_file = "stormforwarder_XXXXXXXX.spl"

+        Chef::Config.from_file("#{ENV['HOME']}/.chef/knife.rb")
+        c = Chef::DataBagItem.load(data_bag, data_bag_key)

+        contents = [File.open(license_file, "rb") {|io| io.read}].pack("m")
+        c['data'] = contents
+        c['filename'] = license_file

+        c.save
+3. You'll probably want to check-in your databag into your SCM

+        knife data bag show licenses storm -Fj > data_bags/licenses/storm.json

+If you need to get the credentials out of the databag and into an actual file (note: the cookbook takes care of this for you), you can run this command in `irb`

+    require 'base64'
+    require 'chef'

+    data_bag     = "licenses"
+    data_bag_key = "storm"

+    Chef::Config.from_file("#{ENV['HOME']}/.chef/knife.rb")
+    c = Chef::DataBagItem.load(data_bag, data_bag_key)

+    File.open(c['filename'], "wb") do |file|
+      file.write(c['data'].unpack('m').first)
+    end

 Changes
 =======